 - Linking relationships between two professionals who share a tie to Nebraska Law with learning and professional development as the purpose;

 - Program is for the nine month duration of the academic year;

 - Mentoring relationships will be fostered by the two individuals but programming support will be provided by the College of Law;

-- Mentors do not have to be local.
+- Mentors do not have to be local or even alumni.
 We welcome mentors from across the state and the country.
-Mentors are encouraged to have at least one face-to-face interaction with their mentees, but this interaction could take place via Skype or FaceTime.

 “The [Alumni/Student Mentoring Program] was a fun program that helped me stay connected to the law school, introduced me to a wonderful new attorney, and I felt like I was doing some good and helping the College of Law.
 It was a minimal time commitment and you can really tailor the program to your style and to fit you and your student."